🐍

 Note

-See The Magical Number Seven, Plus or Minus Two for more about this facinating topic.
+See for more about this facinating topic.

-To make it possible for human beings (programmers) to write complex programs that can span thousands of lines of code, programming languages have features that allow programmers to use the power of abstracton to give names to a sequence of instructions and then to use the new names without having to consider the details of the instructions to which they refer.
+To make it possible for human beings (programmers) to write complex programs that can span thousands of lines of code, programming languages have features that allow programmers to use the power of to give names to a sequence of instructions and then to use the new names without having to consider the details of the instructions to which they refer.

 5.1.
 Function definition and use

-In the context of programming, a function is a named sequence of statements that performs a desired operation.
+In the context of programming, a is a named sequence of statements that performs a desired operation.
 This operation is specified in a function definition.
 In Python, the syntax for a function definition is:

 def NAME( LIST OF PARAMETERS ):